therealarvin/pdf-field-extractor/SCHEMA_GENERATION_INSTRUCTIONS.md

 # Schema Generation Instructions

-This document provides step-by-step instructions for AI agents to generate TypeScript schemas from renamed PDF forms in the `renamed-and-review-forms` folder.
+This document provides step-by-step instructions for AI agents to generate TypeScript schemas from renamed PDF forms in the `renamed-and-reviewed-forms` folder.

 ## Overview